 I know the kingspan and celotex are foil faced, which would make a huge difference, but where i work I can get quilted thick foil coated insulation. (about 1 inch thick, this is used to put over frozen food cages to keep them frozen in transit) Bit of a stretch this but could I use 75mm un-faced polystyrene sheeting and stick my own foil coating to the face of it, or am I way off the mark here?

 I am looking to use the insulation between joists of a timber frame extension to rear of the kitchen 3m run each side, so only a little project. the joists would be covered in OSB boarding and clad in cedral cement weather-boarding.

-also for insulating between roof joists should i stick with solid slab or will loft insulation do, also same question regarding the floor.
+also for insulating between roof joists should i stick with solid slab or will loft insulation do, also same question regarding the floor. thanks for reading this.

 Aren't which ever type of Kingspan and celotex board you go for both PIR (poly iso cyanurate)?
 Polyisocyanurate is quite a different material to polystyrene.
 Does anyone know where I can find some data sheets on the different thermal performance between the two - basically looking to work out whether the extra cost of the PIR over polystyrene is worth it when insulating my shed (it's a fairly posh shed)?
 Thanks